 Subject to the provisions of any resolution of the Board, the Treasurer shall have the care and custody of all the funds and securities of the Corporation and shall deposit the same in the name of the Corporation in such bank or banks or with such depositary or depositaries as the Board may direct.
 The Treasurer shall sign such contracts, documents, or instruments in writing as require their signature, shall be responsible to the Board for those matters identified in Schedule "A" hereto and shall have such other powers and duties as may from time to time be assigned to them by the Board or as are incident to their office.

-Duties of Remaining Officers

-The remaining officers of the Corporation shall be responsible to the Board for those matters as pertains to their roles

 Vacancies

-If the office of any officer of the Corporation shall be or become vacant in accordance with Section 5.3, the Board shall, in the case of the President, appoint a person to fill such vacancy and in the case of any other office, appoint a person to fill such vacancy.
+If any director role of the Corporation shall be or become vacant in accordance with Section 5.3, the Board shall, in the case of the President, appoint a person to fill such vacancy and in the case of any other office, appoint a person to fill such vacancy.

 Restrictions on Officers

-No individual may serve as a head coach of any house league or competitive division team operated by the Corporation while serving on the Executive Committee holding any of the following offices: (a) President, (b) Vice President Operations – House, (c) Vice President Operations - Competitive, (d) Secretary, (e) Treasurer, (f) Director of Membership – Competitive Programs; and (g) Director of Membership – House programs
+No individual may serve as a head coach of any house league or competitive division team operated by the Corporation while serving on the Board holding any of the following offices: (a) President, (b) Director Sr. House, (c) High Performance Program Director, (d) Secretary, Admin and Policy Director (e) Treasurer, (f) Director of Membership – Competitive Programs; and (g) Director of Membership – House programs

 COMMITTEES

-Executive Committee

-Those individuals holding the offices President, Vice President Operations – House, Vice President – Competition, Secretary, Treasurer, Director of Membership – House Programs, Secretary, Treasurer, , Director of Membership – House Programs and Director of Membership – Competitive Programs together with such other Directors, if any, as the Directors may elect from among their number shall comprise the Executive Committee and, subject to the Act, the by-laws and resolutions of the Board, the Board may delegate to such Executive Committee any of the powers of the Board.
-Subject to the By-laws and resolutions of the Board the Executive Committee may meet for the transaction of business, adjourn and otherwise regulate its meetings as it sees fit, provided, however, the quorum for any meeting of the Executive Committee shall not be less than a majority of 9 its members.

 Other Committees